 Day 1: Arrive in Morocco

-If you can, fly into Casablanca or Fez to cut down on your journey times.
+If you can fly into Casablanca or Fez to cut down on your journey times.
 For Casablanca arrivals, visit the striking Hassan II Mosque that juts out into the sea.
-Then catch the train to Fez – buy first class tickets so you’ll be sure to have an allocated seat for the 4 hour journey.
+Then catch the train to Fez – buy first-class tickets so you’ll be sure to have an allocated seat for the 4-hour journey.

 You’ll spend the first couple of days discovering the city of Fez, one of the oldest and most significant cities in Morocco.
 Dating back to the eighth century, Fez has long been a gathering place for scholars, students, astronomers, and physicians.
-In fact, it’s home to the oldest university in the world, the al-Qarawiyine university and mosque.
+In fact, it’s home to the oldest university in the world, the al-Qarawiyine university, and a mosque.

 You’ll spend three nights based in Fes, but on your first night here, head straight to your hotel or riad, Relax and enjoy a traditional, home-cooked meal to get you in the spirit for what is to come.
 If you have the time, take a stroll outside and get a feel for your surroundings.
 Otherwise, relax and have an early night to catch up on jet lag.